rreusser/minimize-powell/README.md

 ## Introduction

-Minimizes a function of any number of variables using Powell's method with a full restart ever `n + 1` steps.
+Minimizes a function of any number of variables using Powell's method with a full restart every `n + 1` steps.
 It's useful and tested on a number of wikipedia's [test functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization), but it's not ready for scientific work.
 It uses a [golden section line search](https://github.com/scijs/minimize-golden-section-1d) so that it's maybe a bit slow but not gradient based.
 It's useful, but you can do way better if you really need a robust minimizer.

 ## Installation